“21st Century Englishes” Graduate Student Conference

 Contact email: firstname.lastname@example.org

-We invite proposals for scholarly and creative works and readings for a Midwest graduate student conference titled “21st Century Englishes” to be held Saturday, October 19th, 2013, hosted by graduate students of the Department of English at Bowling Green State University.
-Keynote speaker, Jason Palmeri, Assistant Professor of English and affiliate faculty in Interactive Media Studies at Miami University will discuss “Literacy Crises, Then and Now: The Multimodal, Multilingual Past, Present, and Future of English Studies,” historicizing contemporary conversations about multimodality and globalization in English studies to arrive at an activist vision for the Department of Englishes in the twenty-first century.
+We invite proposals for scholarly and creative works and readings for a Midwest graduate student conference titled “21st Century Englishes” to be held Saturday, October 4th, 2014, hosted by graduate students of the Department of English at Bowling Green State University.
+The conference’s keynote speaker will be Dr. Melanie Yergeau, Assistant Professor of English at the University of Michigan, who specializes in digital media studies and disability studies, and is working on a book project about autism and embodied authorship (Kuiama.net).

-Toward that aim, we welcome proposals that address how Englishes might manifest in theory, practice, and praxis.
-Additionally, the conference theme embraces changing conceptions: How might theory translate, or be transformed, into/by practice?
-What new English studies work extends previous English studies’ developments or challenges traditional conceptions of English studies?
-What developments outside of English studies have been instrumental in shaping current thought?
-We are especially interested in explorations that defy or reconceptualize more traditional approaches to scholarship and teaching and how changing landscapes affect disciplines such as literary studies, rhetoric and composition/writing, creative writing, TESOL, technical writing, and linguistics.
+Toward this aim, we welcome proposals that address how Englishes might manifest in theory, practice, and praxis; and how considerations and definitions of Englishes impact various forms of access.
+We are especially interested in explorations that defy or reconceptualize more traditional approaches to scholarship and teaching, and how changing landscapes affect disciplines such as literary studies, rhetoric and composition/writing, creative writing, TESOL, technical writing, and linguistics.
 We also encourage submissions that explore the conference themes through creative representations and readings, as well submissions that instruct others on the affordances of specific technologies in the Englishes.

 Presentations may explore, but are not limited, to the following: